| Most

 participating dentists within 50 miles of your area.

-In some cases you might also be able to get group
+We highly recommend that you review their plans.
+Other Sources for Medical Coverage: In some cases you might also be able to get group

 medical coverage through membership in a labor union,